kyliemsmith/kapta/README.md

 # Cards

 Cards are the main mechanic of Kapta.
+You can get more cards by buying them from the shop with [crowns](#crowns).

 <br>

+## Crowns

+Crowns are the currency of Kapta.
+You can use crowns to do many things like purchasing more cards!

 ## Card Attributes